hypereikon.online @hypereikon

 field residue live code video synthesis immersive encounter

-Format / technique: an immersive audiovisual installation and multi-screen environment built through generated imagery, live coding, real-time video synthesis, and responsive sound.
+An immersive audiovisual installation and multi-screen environment built through generated imagery, visible live coding, real-time video synthesis, responsive sound, and exhibition surfaces that behave as one changing perceptual field.

-Presented at: Palacio Libertad (ex CCK), Buenos Aires; FICValdivia Expanded Cinema, Valdivia.
+Presented in 2024 at Palacio Libertad (ex CCK), Buenos Aires, and FICValdivia Expanded Cinema, Valdivia.

 Spherical ecological lens with botanical image traces.
 Audience facing a large immersive audiovisual projection.
 Immersive projection of clouds with performers in silhouette.